jameswryan/IoTSecurityProject/README.md

 ### PLEASE DO NOT USE THIS IN ANY SORT OF PRODUCTION!
 If you want to use this in a long term project, fork it and modify what you need.
-Again, this project is deliberatly insecure!!
+Again, this project is deliberately insecure!!

 ## Project Description